RHagenson/2019-01-03-UNO/_episodes/09-organization.md

 {: .output}

 It's important that we keep our workshop log file outside of our `dc_workshop` directory if we want to use it to recreate our work.
-It's also important for us to keep it up to date by regularly updating with the commands that we used to generate our results files.
+It's also important for us to keep it up-to-date by regularly updating with the commands that we used to generate our results files.

 Congratulations!
 You've finished your introduction to using the shell for genomics projects.
 You now know how to navigate your file system, create, copy, move,